 Prior to her appointment as dean, Wood served as the chair of the school’s Department of Civil, Architectural and Environmental Engineering for five years and she is a former director of the Ferguson Structural Engineering Laboratory, one of the nation’s leading research centers in the large-scale study of the behavior of bridges, buildings and structural components.
 She joined the Cockrell School faculty in 1996.

-Wood is a member of the National Academy of Engineering and vice president of the American Concrete Institute.
+Wood is a member of the National Academy of Engineering and president of the American Concrete Institute.
 She has been nationally recognized for her research on the earthquake response of reinforced concrete structures.
 Her research interests include improving the structural response of reinforced concrete buildings, design and evaluation of bridges, and development of passive sensors for infrastructure systems.
 She has served on federal advisory committees for the U.S. Department of Veteran Affairs, the National Earthquake Hazards Reduction Program and the U.S. Geological Survey.